Author Dangarembga found guilty in Zimbabwe rights protest

 Associated Press

-HARARE, Zimbabwe (AP) — World-renowned author Tsitsi Dangarembga was found guilty Thursday of promoting public violence in her home country of Zimbabwe for participating in an anti-government protest in 2020 that called for reforms.
+HARARE, Zimbabwe (AP) — World-renowned author Tsitsi Dangarembga was found guilty Thursday of promoting public violence in her home country of Zimbabwe for participating in a largely peaceful antigovernment protest in 2020 that called for reforms.

 She was fined around $120 and given a six-month suspended jail sentence.

-Dangarembga and another woman, Julie Barnes, were arrested after walking down a street in a suburb of the capital, Harare, holding a placard that read “We want better.
-Reform Our Institutions.”
-They were part of a low-key anti-government demonstration but were arrested and detained along with several others, who were also taken to court.
+Dangarembga and her friend, Julie Barnes, were arrested after walking down a street in a suburb of the capital, Harare, holding placards.
+Dangarembga’s placard read “We Want Better.
+Reform Our Institutions” and Barnes held one that called for arrested journalists to be freed.
+They were part of a low-key, antigovernment demonstration but were arrested and detained along with several others who were also taken to court.

+Rights groups had criticized the charges against Dangarembga, an award-winning writer and filmmaker, as part of President Emmerson Mnangagwa’s attempts to silence opposition in the long-troubled southern African country.

-Dozens of people — opposition supporters, political activists, journalists, church leaders, trade union members and student leaders — have been arrested and brought to court on charges that legal experts say amount to harassment.
+Zimbabweans initially welcomed the change of no longer living under Mugabe’s 37-year rule.
+But under Mnangagwa’s leadership, dozens of people — opposition supporters, political activists, journalists, church leaders, trade union members and student leaders — have been arrested and brought to court on charges that legal experts say amount to harassment and are reminiscent of the Mugabe days.

 Dagarembga and Barnes argued in court that they were merely exercising their right to freedom of expression.